-- 2. Rationale: Lets the Office of Mineral Resources know how effective it has been in identifying new leasing opportunities by tracking wells with State mineral interests. - 3.
+- 2. Rationale: Adds acreage to productive acreage for State, which is an actual source of revenue to the state.
+Demonstrates the effectiveness of the Office of Mineral Resources' geologists in identifying which acreage is productive for the State in State Leases and Operating Agreements. - 3.
 Use: Performance Indicator is used to determine priorities and resources needed and allocations made within the Agency. - 4.
-Clarity: Yes. - 5.
-Validity, Reliability, and Accuracy: Yes.
-The Legislative Auditor audits the process, summaries, and collection of numbers.
-The DNR Internal Audit staff monitors this as well. - 6.
-Data Source, Collection, and Reporting: The data is collected into an internal database monthly and is kept current.
-The data will be reported annually when and if it is included in the executive budget. - 7.
-Calculation Methodology: Add the number of new leases awarded and new pooling units as a result of tracking well activity. - 8.
+Clarity: Yes. - Validity, Reliability, and Accuracy: Yes.
+The Legislative Auditor collects data on this every year and the DNR Internal Audit staff monitors this as well. - 6.
+Data Source, Collection, and Reporting: The geologists will identify all state acreage drained by producing wells and enters identified information into a database.
+The data is collected into a database monthly and is kept current.
+The data is reported annually. - 7.
+Calculation Methodology: Use prior month's balance and subtract the acreage that was released and add new acreage that was leased.
+Alternatively, the current active leases acreage total could be used. - 8.
 Scope: Aggregate. - 9.
-Caveats: This Performance Indicator depends upon the success of new wells and a company's ability to secure resources for leasing state acreage.
-These factors are beyond the control of the agency. - 10.
-Responsible Person: Victor Vaughn; Geologist Administrator; Victor.Vaughn@La.gov; Phone: (225)342-7121; Jason Talbot, Geologist Supervisor; Jason.Talbot@la.gov; Phone: (225) 342-4621 will most likely return the maximum collections to the state and that will also include cost-beneficial audits of smaller payors.
-OMR will examine its process to find ways to improve the timeliness and accuracy of royalties due to the state.
-OMR will continue to improve its systems and processes for collecting royalties and disbursing the revenues and ensuring that all revenue is paid on time.
+Caveats: This Performance Indicator depends upon leased land, lease language, and funds available to industry for drilling. - 10.
+Responsible Person: Byron Miller, Geology, Engineering & Land Administrator; Byron.Miller@la.gov; Phone: (225)342-7121; Jason Talbot; Jason.Talbot@La.Gov; Phone: (225)342-4621 state and include cost-beneficial audits of payors.
+Examine processes to improve the timeliness and accuracy of royalties remitted to the state.
+Continue to improve systems and processes for collecting royalties, allocating the revenues,